Glover Crane Arnold: Personal

 In 1878, Arnold went to court in a foreclosure suit against former Congressman Joseph Egbert.
 During the case, Arnold's attorney noted that Egbert was "a fraud".
 Arnold was successful in his case.

 In 1879, Arnold married Emily Spier, daughter of New York Supreme Court Justice Gilbert M. Spier.
 They had three daughters: Emily J. Arnold, Mary Selena Arnold, and Louise Arnold.
 Another daughter, Ursula Dumont Arnold, died in 1887 when she was less than ten–months old.
 The family moved to 114 East 65th Street, Manhattan in December 1900.
 This move may have been motivated by the pending debut of the oldest daughter Emily, which was held at their new residence a month later, followed by the debuts of the younger two daughters.

 His brother, Dr. William Arnold, was a professor of physiology at the University of the City of New York (now New York University).
 Another brother, Robert Townsend Arnold, was an affluent coffee broker who scandalously committed suicide at his home in Summit, New Jersey in 1888, because of temporary insanity caused by neuralgia.

 Arnold was a member of the St. Anthony Club of New York and the United Confederate Veterans.
 He was an active Mason, serving as Master of the Holland Lodge.
 He also served on the board of the Alumni Association of Bellevue Hospital Medical College.
 He was a member of the vestry of the Church of the Transfiguration in Manhattan, New York.

 He died on November 29, 1906, at his home in Manhattan at the age of 57 of Bright's disease.
-He was buried at Greenwood Cemetery with Masonic rites.
+He was buried at Green-Wood Cemetery in Brooklyn with Masonic rites.